cyberark/kubernetes-conjur-deploy/CONTRIBUTING.md

 # cp /opt/conjur/data/standby-seed.tar-bkup /opt/conjur/data/standby-seed.tar
 # rm /etc/chef/solo.json

-# evoke configure master ...  # using the same arguments as the first launch
+# evoke configure leader ...  # using the same arguments as the first launch
 ```

-Standbys must also be reconfigured since the Conjur master pod IP changes.
+Standbys must also be reconfigured since the Secrets Manager leader pod IP changes.

 Run [`relaunch_master.sh`](relaunch_master.sh) to try this out in your cluster, after running the deploy.
 Our plan is to automate this process with a Kubernetes operator.

-### Conjur CLI
+### Secrets Manager CLI

-The deploy scripts include a manifest for creating a Conjur CLI container within
+The deploy scripts include a manifest for creating a Secrets Manager CLI container within
-the Kubernetes environment that can then be used to interact with Conjur.
+the Kubernetes environment that can then be used to interact with Secrets Manager.
 Deploy
 the CLI pod and SSH into it:

 ```